 - Who We Serve

-Eliminating internal silos increases employee engagement, drives greater cross-sell and revenue, and boosts customer loyalty by more than 200 percent for this consumer finance leader.
+Eliminating internal silos increases employee engagement, drives greater cross-sell and revenue, and boosts customer loyalty by over 200% for this consumer finance leader.

 Challenge: Disconnected brands across three divisions reflect siloed businesses, impeding value creation